jkomyno/package-resolution/README.md

 | --- | --- | --- | --- |
 | ESM | `exports['.'].import` | `exports['.'].import` | `exports['.'].node.import` |

-RsBuild correctly uses the `node` conditional export for the `runtime` subpath when bundling for ESM.
+RsBuild correctly uses the `node` conditional export for the `package.json#/exports/runtime` when bundling for ESM.

 ## How to run